 The systems approach addresses records issues in relationship to each other and tracks information flow within an agency.
 A systems approach to scheduling electronic records ensures that all component parts of an information system are considered during the analysis and appraisal process.

-ITD Records Management personnel will meet with each state agency to develop an inventory of information systems for retention scheduling purposes.
+ITD Records Management personnel will work with each agency to develop an inventory of information systems for retention scheduling purposes.

 The appraisal of the value of the record is developed through a partnership with the state agency and the Records Management Task Force.
 It involves the appraisal of the function that the records document from the agency perspective, and the potential legal, fiscal, and historical value.